 This does not necessitate an Israelite entry into Amalekite territory, but merely an encounter.
 It is possible that the Amalekite forces were probing nearby areas in order to identify resources and potential revivals.
 The size of the battle is not indicated, only that Joshua assembled “some of the men.”

 Thamudic inscriptions have been found near the Split Rock.
-Dr. Miles Jones, a historical linguist and scholar of Hebrew and the history of the alphabet, believes to confirm the presence of ancient Israelites and refers to the clashes with Amalekites.
+Dr. Miles Jones, a historical linguist, and scholar of Hebrew and the history of the alphabet, believes that this confirms the presence of ancient Israelites and refers to the clashes with Amalekites.